valskalla/odin/README.md

 top priorities.

 - Each effect is suspended within the polymorphic `F[_]`
 - Context is a first-class citizen.
-Logger is structured by default, no more `TheadLocal` MDCs
+Logger is structured by default, no more `ThreadLocal` MDCs
 - Programmatically configurable.
 Scala is the perfect language for describing configs
 - Position tracing implemented with macro instead of reflection considerably boosts the performance
 - Own performant logger backends for console and log files